When to plant Hydrangeas in Berrien County, GA

 Berrien County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 5 and first fall frost is November 23.

-Berrien County County sits in USDA Zone 9a.
+Berrien County sits in USDA Zone 9a.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Berrien County County's climate?
+Can Hydrangeas grow in Berrien County's climate?

 Your Berrien County Garden Planner — Free